HOSPITAL VISITING

 Detailed information about current cases of COVID-19 on the West Coast is available on the Ministry of Health website.

-Some visitor restrictions for all Te Whatu Ora Te Tai o Poutini West Coast health facilities remain in place, but we have relaxed others.
+Some visitor restrictions for all Te Whatu Ora Te Tai o Poutini West Coast health care facilities remain in place, but we have relaxed others.

-There is still a heightened risk to vulnerable people in hospital and so people must continue to wear a mask when visiting any of our facilities and follow other advice designed to keep patients, staff and other visitors safe.
+There is still a heightened risk to vulnerable people in hospital and so we recommend all people wear a mask when visiting any of our facilities and follow other advice designed to keep patients, staff and visitors safe.

 Thank you in advance for your patience and understanding as our staff work hard to protect and care for some of the most vulnerable in our community.